vga-usask/VGA-Graphs/README.md

 ### Process Data and Generate the Dashboard

 Navigate to ./demo_dblp-app.
-The rest of the README will act as if ./demo_dblp-app is the root directory of the project.
+The rest of the README will assume ./demo_dblp-app is the root directory of the project.

 The [`./script/`](./script/) directory contains a set of scripts that is used for data processing and dashboard generation.
 In this directory, scripts are